 When your customers are businesses and products they buy are complex, big ticket items, and the sales cycle is long, managing the selling process itself becomes a complex task.
 This is where Sales Automation systems like SAP Sales Cloud or Salesforce Sales Cloud come to play.
 They play a critical role in managing sales process end-to-end by helping track all customer interactions, and offering analytics and highly customized configuration, pricing and quotes (CPQ) through the sales process.
 Often the CPQ processing is automated so that eCommerce systems, during checkout, can obtain a proper price and quote in real time from the Sales Automation system.

 A recent trend in enterprise commerce is shifting focus to Customer Experience Management (CX).
 With the increased popularity of social media and its direct influence on revenues, it is important to track what makes customers happy (or unhappy).
 Analyzing customer sentiment and making appropriate corrections is becoming an important lever for driving revenue or differentiating from the competition.
 Customer experience platforms like Qualtrics and Birdeye are offering comprehensive solutions to track and analyze customer feedback through surveys at various customer interaction points (for example when customer completes an order).

 Vendors will sell individual software components separately, especially if you need to start small or already have an existing Marketing or CRM system, but the tight integration across the entire suite is what makes purchasing a suite a compelling offer.

-A SAP eCommerce solution allows customers to go through the entire order to cash process without even seeing the SAP system (or knowing it exists).
-Customers access the website, place an order and pay for it in a typical and simple to use flow.
-What the customer doesn’t see is the order, delivery and invoice that is created in SAP (on the back-end).
-Now that you don’t have to manually create these orders, your customer service team is freed up for other activities.
+SAP eCommerce solutions generally allow customers to go through the entire order-to-checkout process without ever seeing the SAP system (or even know it exists).
+Customers access a web store website, place an order and pay for it in a typical and simple checkout flow.
+What the customer doesn’t see is the internal SAP order processing such as interactions with the payment processor, delivery, invoices and various shipping and warehousing processes that are executed inside SAP.

 As we outlined above, the core functionality in SAP connected eCommerce platforms is generally focused on 3 main areas.